Thijsvanede/FlowPrint/docs/source/roadmap.rst

 This part of the documentation keeps track of desired features in future releases.

-- Cleanup of Flow API and documentation
+- None at the moment

 Nice to haves
 ^^^^^^^^^^^^^